 - Ali ToxtliPeople’s Climate Arts

-M.A.
-Mexican Anthropological Studies – Universidad de las Americas Puebla
+Toxtli holds a Master’s in Mexican Anthropological Studies from the Universidad de las Américas Puebla (UDLAP).

 - Anupa GewaliAdhikaar